-The student is expected to be in charge of scheduling of their examination in coordination with both their Supervisory Committee and the GAO.
+The student is expected to oversee scheduling their examination in coordination with both their Supervisory Committee and the GAO.
 Note that the UF Graduate School has deadlines for defense dates, so these should be reviewed prior to scheduling the oral examination.
-The student must work with the GAO for coordinating the examination by submitted in a completed Doctoral Dissertation Oral Defense Announcement form at least 1 month in advance of the planned defense date.
+The student must work with the GAO to coordinate the examination by submitting a completed Doctoral Dissertation Oral Defense Announcement Form at least 1 month in advance of the planned defense date.
 A public announcement will then be generated using this information and circulated and a room suitable for broad attendance will be used.
-Finally, the student should come to the GAO to pick up required forms (Examination Rubric and PhD Dissertation Signature Forms) for the thesis defense at least 1 week in advance.
+Finally, the student should request from the GAO the required forms (Examination Rubric and PhD Dissertation Signature Forms) for the thesis defense at least 1 week in advance.
 Graduation may be delayed for those who do not adhere to these rules.

-Again, note that the deadlines required by the Graduate School for submission of the written portion of the thesis are posted on the UF Academic Calendar and should be reviewed to ensure timely submission of all required documents.
-It is solely each student's responsibility to ensure that all required forms and documents are submitted in accordance with Department and Graduate School deadlines in manner that permits adequate time for the GAO to process and upload these documents.
+Again, note that the deadlines required by the Graduate School for submission of the written portion of the thesis are posted on the UF Graduate School Academic Calendar and should be reviewed to ensure timely submission of all required documents.
+It is solely each student's responsibility to ensure that all required forms and documents are submitted in accordance with Department and Graduate School deadlines in a manner that permits adequate time for the GAO to process and upload these documents.

-3.7.3.
-Ph.D.
+3.9.3 Ph.D.
 Dissertation Defense Committee